 The upper age limit is typically 57 allowing for completion of the probationary period before the compulsory retirement age of 60.

 In your application, form you must declare any other employment or business interests you intend to maintain, if offered a Police Constable position.
 We will need to check that these are not in conflict with employment in the Met in any way.

-Ideally, you shouldn't have a criminal conviction or cautions record.
-If you do have one, eligibility will depend on the age and nature of the offence.
+If you do have any criminal convictions or cautions on record you can still apply, eligibility will depend on the age and nature of the offence.
 We're unable to confirm whether your convictions record will affect your application before you apply, but will determine this from the full and confidential information provided during the recruitment and selection process.

-If you don't tell us about any cautions, investigations or criminal convictions that may be linked to you at an early stage, your application could be refused simply because you weren't open and up front, whereas it might have been accepted if you were.
+If you don't tell us about any cautions, investigations or criminal convictions, your application could be refused simply because you weren't open and up front, but it might have been accepted if you were.
 If in any doubt, disclose the information.